konanda-sg/OpenSourceFlix/README.md

 Disclaimer:
 Contents Contain Here, All is From Open Source & Multiple Owner.
 So All of These is Free For All.
 Copyright Goes To The Respective Owner.
-If You Have Any Compliment Plz Feel Free to Connect @ctevai(TG).
+If You Have Any Compliment Plz Feel Free to Connect.
 Thank You.